GregTechCEu/gtceu-modern-docs/docs/Modpacks/Materials-and-Elements/02-Element-Creation.md

 Elements are the base of GT materials.
 Registering an element WILL NOT add any items.
-To make a new element(NOTE: you can add only elements that are NOT present on the periodic table), write an 'event.create()` call in the registry function like in the example bellow.
+To make a new element(NOTE: you can add only elements that are NOT present on the periodic table), write an `event.create()` call in the registry function like in the example below.
 Inside the parentheses the following parameters are introduced:

 1. Element Name -> use '' or "" to write the element name.